InterCool Studio InterCool Studio

 First and foremost, don’t ignore it.
 While some brands work hard to delete negative comments to save face, such tactics do more harm than good.
 In today’s digital era, customer feedback is a powerful weapon able to destroy your brand reputation:

-Once the online community finds out that you delete or hide negative reviews, they can blast your social media pages with even more backlash.
+Once the online community finds out that you delete or hide reviews, they can blast your social media pages with even more backlash.

 The trick here isn’t to hide but respond accordingly and address customer concerns so they would have a reason to come back to your brand again.